 Elements of Sun temple: Modhera

-- Surya kund: it was a tank, approximately 100 sqm holy ablution before entering the temple complex by the devotees.
-About 108 shrines carved on the steps including the sculptures of lord shiva, lord ganesh etc.
+- Surya kund: It was a tank, approximately 100 sqm of holy ablution before entering the temple complex by the devotees.
+About 108 shrines were carved on the steps including the sculptures of lord shiva, lord Ganesh, etc.

-- Stambh mandapa : it is the assembly hall for religious gatherings.
-However, fifty-two carved pillars in the open hall.
-Sculptures include scene of ramayana, mahabharata and life of lord krishna.
-This hall is of approximately 25’ , equal in size of guda mandapa.
+- Stambh mandapa: it is the assembly hall for religious gatherings.
+However, fifty-two carved pillars were in the open hall.
+Sculptures include scenes of Ramayana, Mahabharata, and the life of lord Krishna.
+This hall is of approximately 25’, equal in size of guda mandapa.

 - Guda mandapa : main sanctuary supported by lotus base plinth.
-The walls have sculptures representing sun god.
-It is a square of 11’ internal dimension.
+The walls have sculptures representing the sun god.
+It is a square with an 11’ internal dimension.

 - Temple now stands in a ruined state on a raised platform.

 In conclusion, an entrance gateway, an open octagonal hall, and the Garbhgriha / cella, with a Pradkshina path, all lie on the same axis.
 However, the entrance gateway has been carved as Torana.
 Also, the pavilion /open hall is detached from Garbhgriha.
 Balconies/terraces seem to project on the sides of the Garbhgriha, resting on columns.
 The pyramidal roof over the hall is in a tiered arrangement.